 First and foremost, we rated and compared how much work it took to set up and break down each camping cot.
-We awarded points based on how long it took to assemble/disassemble each cot, if there were any pinch points that we found to be particularly problematic, and how many pieces each cost was made of, as well as how easy it was to fit the collapsed cot back into its carrying bag.
+Points were awarded based on how long it took to assemble/disassemble each cot, if there were any particularly problematic pinch points, and how many pieces each cot was made of.
+We also took note of how easy it was to fit the cot back into its carrying bag.

 Next, we rated and scored how easy it is to move.
 For this set of tests, we looked at how much each cot weighed, the packed size of each one, and how easy they are to carry.

 Tying for the top spot overall, the Desert Walker Cot and the Helinox Lite are the lightest models by far, weighing in at less than three pounds.
 Each packing into an approximately 5-inch by 20-inch cylinder, this pair of cots can easily be strapped to a backpack or fit on a pannier or bike rack.
 Their small size also makes it extremely easy to toss them into a car or roof carrier, even when hauling a ton of gear.

 The remainder of the cots are all significantly less portable.
 They are heavy and bulky enough that we can't imagine them being used for any sort of backcountry adventure, but they're great for car camping or anything else where you won't need to carry them very far.
 In terms of portability, the KingCamp Folding Deluxe, the Alpha Camp, and the Coleman Pack-Away Cot came next with their middle-of-the-road results.
 The KingCamp Folding Deluxe and the Alpha Camp weigh in around 15 to 16 pounds, with the Coleman Pack-Away Cot being a bit heavier, around 23 pounds.